 Studies have shown that steaming these vegetables preserves both vitamin C and myrosinase and therefore, you can get anti-cancer compounds from them.
-Allowing broccoli to sit for at least 40 minutes before cutting and cooking activate this myrosinase.
+Allowing broccoli to sit for at least 40 minutes before cutting and cooking activates this myrosinase.

 Similarly, sprouts, when cooked, produce indole, which can reduce the risk of cancer.
 Cooking sprouts break down glucosinolates into compounds that are known to have anti-cancer properties.

 Radish is the root of an edible vegetable with a sharp, sweet taste.
-Due to the presence of a variety of nutrients, radish makes it an ideal food for raw or cooking.
+Due to the presence of a variety of nutrients, radish makes an ideal food for raw or cooking.

 Antioxidants like beta carotene in cucumber can help your body fight free radicals, which are unpaired electrons that damage cells and cause disease.
 Cucumbers can also have health benefits outside of your body.
-When applied to your skin, it is easy to get sunburn, swelling, and damaged skin.
+When applied to your skin, it is easy to get a sunburn, swelling, and damaged skin.
 It can be eaten Raw or Cooked.